Identifying and Avoiding Common Lottery Scams

 Reading the signs

-Recognizing the Red Flags and Staying Safe
+Recognising the Red Flags and Staying Safe

 - Unsolicited Contacts: Legitimate lotteries do not contact winners unsolicited.
 If you didn’t enter a lottery, any win notification is likely a scam.